 I don’t really believe it’s healthy to cut off any of those burners (especially the “health” one, because that would be the definition of unhealthy).
 I believe in trying to find a balance among them all.
 I know that I won’t be Julian Michaels (health) or Jeff Bezos (money), but I don’t need to be.
 I like to think you define successful yourself.

 To make this analogy more difficult, none of these burners include any time for yourself.
 It is very important to read a book, watch a favorite show/movie, meditate, journal, or enjoy your favorite hobby.
-I had a conversation with my wife a few days ago about this very thing.

 So, I’ve got to manage five burners, which is now two more than I should have to be successful.